-The Trustees have decided on the following division of responsibilities and decisionmaking for the Closed Fund.
-This division is based upon the Trustees' understanding of the various legal requirements placed upon them, and their view that this division allows for efficient operation of the Closed Fund overall, with access to an appropriate level of expert advice and service.
+The Trustee has decided on the following division of responsibilities and decisionmaking for the Closed Fund.
+This division is based upon the Trustee's understanding of the various legal requirements placed upon it, and its view that this division allows for efficient operation of the Closed Fund overall, with access to an appropriate level of expert advice and service.

 C.1.1.
-Trustees
+Trustee

-The Trustees have delegated to an Investment Committee consideration of certain investment matters, authority to carry out certain activities on behalf of the Trustees, and to make recommendations where decisions are required to be taken by the Trustees.
+The Trustee has delegated to an Investment Committee consideration of certain investment matters, authority to carry out certain activities on behalf of the Trustee, and to make recommendations where decisions are required to be taken by the Trustee.

-In broad terms, the Trustees retain responsibility in respect of investment matters for:
+In broad terms, the Trustee retains responsibility in respect of investment matters for:

-- reviewing the investment policy following the results of each triennial actuarial valuation, and / or after any review of investment strategy (e.g. any asset liability modelling exercise); - appointing the actuary; - consulting with any Participating Employers when reviewing investment policy issues; - developing a mutual understanding of investment and risk issues with the employer; - communicating with members as appropriate on investment matters, such as the Trustees' assessment of their effectiveness as a decision-making body, the policies regarding responsible ownership and how such responsibilities have been discharged; and - putting effective governance arrangements in place and documenting these arrangements in a suitable form.
+- reviewing the investment policy following the results of each triennial actuarial valuation, and / or after any review of investment strategy (e.g. any asset liability modelling exercise); - appointing the actuary; - consulting with any Participating Employers when reviewing investment policy issues; - developing a mutual understanding of investment and risk issues with the employer; - communicating with members as appropriate on investment matters, such as the Trustee's assessment of its effectiveness as a decision-making body, the policies regarding responsible ownership and how such responsibilities have been discharged; and - putting effective governance arrangements in place and documenting these arrangements in a suitable form.

-The Trustees have formulated a business plan that provides further information on the processes and structure in place governing the Closed Fund's investments.
+The Trustee has formulated a business plan that provides further information on the processes and structure in place governing the Closed Fund's investments.